|

 ¶ The John and Carolyn Grossman Collection

-holiday traditions, fashionable women, humanized animals and cigar-smoking gentlemen.
+fashionable women, humanized animals and cigar-smoking gentlemen.

-¶ Most of our images
+¶ Most of our images span one hundred

-John and Carolyn Grossman Collection of Antique Images unique.
+Grossman Collection unique.

-¶ Educational and creative opportunities
+¶ Educational and creative opportunities add to the distinctiveness of this

-add to the distinctiveness of this museum-quality collection.
-We make use of the artifacts and their images to conduct ephemera
+museum-quality collection.
+We make use of the artifacts and their images to conduct ephemera research, give presentations,

-research, give presentations, develop exhibits and write articles.
-We also provide to the commercial product industry an endless
+develop exhibits and write articles.
+We also provide to the commercial product industry an endless creative resource of images

-creative resource of images and designs for fine merchandise including apparel, books, calendars, figurines, greeting cards,
+and designs for fine merchandise including apparel, books, calendars, figurines, greeting cards, gift boxes, holiday ornaments,

-gift boxes, holiday ornaments, limited edition collectibles, stationery, stickers, tote bags, watches and wrapping paper.
+limited edition collectibles, stationery, stickers, tote bags, watches and wrapping paper.

-¶ Begun more than thirty-two years ago, The John and Carolyn Grossman Collection of Antique Images is a constantly
+thirty-two years ago, The John and Carolyn Grossman Collection is an enduring visual archive of material culture.
+A curatorial

-growing visual archive of material culture.
-A curatorial staff has overseen its management, research projects and preservation.
+staff has overseen its management, research projects and preservation.

 |